 We recommend that you have a dictionary (preferably English-English).

 Yes, you can have an English in Chester student card.
-You will need a passport-sized photograph.
 This card is useful for ID.
-It has your host family phone number and the emergency number on it and you can use it in places which offer a student discount, for example in some museums and sandwich shops.
+It has your host family phone number and the emergency number on it and you can use it in places which offer a student discount, for example in some cafes and sandwich shops.

 Our student numbers vary with the season.
-General English and Examination Courses: between 80 students (in January) and 180 students (in the summer).
+General English and Examination Courses: between 60 students (in January) and 150 students (in the summer).
 50+ Courses: between 10 and 30 students.
-25+ Courses in the Language Training Centre: between 5 and 20 students.
-Vacation Courses for Teenagers: between 50 and 100 students.
+25+ Courses in the Language Training Centre: between 5 and 25 students.
+Summer Courses for Teenagers: between 50 and 120 students.

-On most courses regular homework assignments are given.
+On most courses we set regular homework assignments.
 Usually you will have a little every day, which can be some grammar or vocabulary exercises, a short piece of writing or an interview with your host family.

 This is a difficult question.
-Students progress at different rates depending on their motivation, the amount of work done and their ability to learn a language.
+Your progress will depend on your motivation, the amount of work you do and your ability to learn a language.